Maxwell317898/polygo/README.md

 ## note!
 that i haven't found a way to use these scipts in cloud games as when you go in the editor it uses diffeant cloud vers
-## i do not intend for this ("software or code") to be used in a bad maner or to preform activatys that are against scratch's Tos
+## i do not intend for this ("software or code") to be used in a bad manner or to preform activatys that are against scratch's Tos